Podcast: Play in new window | Download (Duration: 11:51 — 11.5MB)

 Many ways to gain customer insight

 There isn’t a one-size-fits-all answer for Voice of Customer.
 Industries and journeys are different, so each organization needs to craft its own best strategy for understanding customers and their needs.
 When planning your voice of customer approach, there are many different methodologies to choose from.
-Episode 79 covered 3 lesser known methodologies, but surveys, focus groups and interviews still rein supreme as the dominant research approaches.
+Episode 79 covered 3 lesser known methodologies, but surveys, focus groups and interviews still reign supreme as the dominant research approaches.
 And with good reason.
 If done correctly, they can yield amazing insights.

 Customer surveys are especially popular for collecting customer experience feedback in the B2C world.
 But in B2B, where human-to-human, long-term relationships and RFPs make or break the journey, collecting feedback sometimes needs to take on a more human touch to have a meaningful impact.
 In this case, Stephanie advocates for a client interview program as a great way to gain customer insight.